makrai/notes/dowty82-gramm-rel-in-montague.md

   prohibited from applying in the lower clause before causative formation converts the two-clause structure to one clause
 * if causative rules are relation-expanding rules applying to verbs, as sugges-
-  * there is no lower clause involved in the derivation of causative sentences.
+  * there is no lower clause involved in the derivation of causative sentences
   * arguments for the presence of the underlying two-clause-structure are sem
   * hypo: causative formation (or "Verb Raising") is pre-cyclic (Aissen 1974)
 * If causative formation is treated as a
   * lexical rule in a given language while Passive, Reflexivization, etc. are handled by syntactic rules in
     * the effect of a "lower clause" application of any such syntactic rule is